 - 1. Stay calm.
 Do not panic.
 Notify Public Safety at 390-4487 as soon as possible.
 Firefighters will be on the scene of a fire within minutes of receiving an alarm. - 2.
 Because flame, heat and smoke rise, generally a fire on a floor below your suite presents a greater threat to your safety than a fire on a floor above your suite. - 3.
 Do not overestimate your ability to put out a fire.
 Most fires cannot be easily or safely extinguished.
 Do not attempt to put the fire out once it begins to quickly spread.
 If you attempt to put a fire out, make sure you have a clear path of retreat from the room. - 4.
-When you exit the building during a fire, close all doors as you exit to confine the fire.
-Never use the elevator.
-It could stop between floors or take you to where the fire is. - 5.
+When you exit the building during a fire, close all doors as you exit to confine the fire. - 5.
 Heat, smoke and gases emitted by burning materials can quickly choke you.
 If you are caught in a heavy smoke condition, get down on the floor and crawl.
 Take short breaths, breathing through your nose. - 6.
 If your clothes catch fire, don't run.
 Stop where you are, drop to the ground, cover your face with your hands to protect your face and lungs and roll over to smother the flames.